 Daily Supported Reading

 The Daily Supported Reading Programme is a classroom programme that helps to move all children on in their reading.
-It is delivered initially to Year 1, then introduced into Reception and then for lowest attaining children in Year 2 for maximum impact across the school.
+It is delivered initially to Year 1, then introduced into Reception and then for children in Year 2 who are working towards age-related expectations, for maximum impact across the school.
 It helps children make accelerated progress by working with trained adults in small groups matched to their independent reading levels.
-This method has a proven track record of success in raising school reading standards as KS1.
+This method has a proven track record of success in raising school reading standards in KS1.

-Daily Supported Reading happens everyday for our Year 1 pupils.
-The leaders have attended a Continued Professional Development training and had the opportunity to discuss how to make reading fun, interesting and most importantly accessible to all our children.
+Daily Supported Reading happens every day for our Year 1 pupils.
+The leaders have attended focused training and had the opportunity to discuss how to make reading fun, interesting and, most importantly, accessible to all our children.
 We brainstormed and suggested lots of exciting reading activities and ideas.
-We have since then used some of these ideas in our teaching of reading.
+We have since used some of these ideas in our teaching of reading.

-- 'When you read, you can learn to write more' - Chanela
+- 'When you read, you can learn to write more' - Naila

-- 'I get to read new stories' - Vladut
+- 'I get to read new stories' - Leo

-- 'We can make lots of sentences using the cut up words' - Lyon
+- 'We can make lots of sentences using the cut-up words' - Kevin

-- 'I enjoy it because my adult listens to me when I read' - Sarah
+- 'I enjoy it because my adult listens to me when I read' - Zaara

-- ''The teacher shows you what to do when you get stuck on a word; you can sound it out!' - Ruby
+- ''The teacher shows you what to do when you get stuck on a word; you can sound it out!' - Frank

 - 'I can use my phonics to help me read better' - Ezel

-- 'We play lots of reading games but you have to remember the story to help you!' - Rudzgar
+- 'We play lots of reading games but you have to remember the story to help you!' - Inez